Washington Nationals Odds

 Nats player props and futures

 You can bet on the outcome of any Nationals game throughout the season, but the options don’t stop there.
-Two other popular ways to get in on the action are with MLB props and MLB futures odds.
+Two other popular ways to get in on the action are with MLB player props and MLB futures odds.

 Prop bets are offered for each game.
 They revolve around things such as a specific player statistical accomplishment.
 Some prop bet examples you might find are: